crcn/node-scaffoldit/README.md

 ### scaffoldit.fromDir(params, src, dest)

-Scans the target directory for [mustache](https://github.com/janl/mustache.js) template files, and replaces any template variables with the parameters given.
+Scans the target directory for [mustache](https://github.com/janl/mustache.js) templates, and replaces any template variables with the parameters given.
 The destination is where the files are written to.
 Make sure to set the *name* of the template file to something like `my-file.tpl.html`, or `my-file.mu.html`.

 Note that `tpl`, and `mu` are removed in the destination file.